datagrok-ai/public/help/develop/how-to/build-an-app.md

-Datagrok applications are developed in JavaScript / TypeScript using our rich [Datagrok JavaScript API](), with also using a range of the [scripting]() languages we support, such as R or Python, and connecting to third-party data sources and services.
+Datagrok applications are developed in JavaScript / TypeScript using our rich [Datagrok JavaScript API](), with also using a range of the [scripting]() languages we support, such as R or Python, and connecting to third-party data sources and services for data integration and orchestration.

 Technically, applications are [functions](../overview/functions/function.md) tagged with the `#app` tag.
 In this function, you take control over what the platform will let user do and see next, after the app is